spencer741/prng-prediction-using-cnns/ContributionImage/README.md

 docker build -t dockercontainer DockerContainer docker build --rm -f ./ContributionImage/Dockerfile -t contributioncontainer .
 ```
+Where democontainer is the name of your built image (you can change this to whatever).

 Before you run the command below, make sure you modify the path "C:\Users\YOURUSERNAMEHERE\Desktop\S20-team7-project\WorkSpace" to reflect your path to the cloned repo.
 Make sure to include \WorkSpace.

 ```